Blogging has democratized the internet.

 With that being said, why should you start a blog?

 The answer is different for every person, but here are a few reasons:

-Do you have an existing business that you want to scale up?
+Do you have an existing online business that you want to grow or scale?
 A blog provides an excellent avenue for enhancing the credibility of your business, generating a search presence, and nurturing website visitors into paying customers.
 It’s one of the top marketing investments you can make.

 Already have a full-time job, but want a way to generate some side income?
 By starting a blog where you share your expertise, you could potentially monetize what you’re already doing and generate several hundred to several thousand dollars of recurring monthly income.

 6. Start a Blog To Build Your Network

 There are certainly networking benefits to starting a blog.
 And as your blog grows, you’ll begin to develop relationships with other bloggers, readers, and entrepreneurs in and around your space.
 If your blog becomes successful enough and you build a large enough presence, you could even get invited to speak at conferences and summits – something that can exponentially increase your audience overnight.